 The Live Literature directory lists creative professionals such as writers, poets, performance poets, playwrights, storytellers, illustrators, cartoonists, screenwriters and graphic novelists.
 The directory provides space for creative professionals to share information about your work, skills and experience so that organisations can book you for events.

-Processing applications can take some time, especially during Live Literature's busiest times (around funding application deadlines, Book Week Scotland and the end of the financial year ).
+Processing applications can take some time, especially during Live Literature's busiest times (around funding application deadlines, Book Week Scotland and the end of the financial year).
 We'll be in touch as quickly as we can.
-Self-published authors will hear the result of their application as soon as possible following a meeting of our Live Literature advisory group.

 If your profile is missing

-We've made extensive efforts to contact everyone listed on the directory since September 2018, using the contact information we have available.
-If you had a profile on the old site, and you do not appear on the new site, please get in touch by emailing email@example.com(this will open in a new window) as soon as possible.
+We make extensive efforts to contact everyone listed on the directory when updating our code of conduct using the contact information we have available.
+If you previously had a profile on the directory, and you are no longer listed, please get in touch by emailing as soon as possible.